UmSenhorQualquer/pyforms/docs/getting-started/the-basic.md

 	...
 ```

-## **Add popup menus to the forms Controls**
+## **Add popup menu to the Controls**
 ***************************

-Create the functions that will work as the popup menu options actions, as you have than in the main menu chapter, after use the functions **addPopupMenuOption** or **addPopupSubMenuOption** to add a popup menu or a popup submenu to your Control.
+Create the functions that will work as the popup menu options actions, as you have than in the main menu chapter.
+After use the functions **addPopupMenuOption** or **addPopupSubMenuOption** to add a popup menu or a popup submenu to your Control.

 [Find here more details about the functions addPopupMenuOption and addPopupSubMenuOption.](http://pyforms.readthedocs.org/en/latest/api-documentation/controls/#controlbase)